Marko Mesić (priest)

 Marko Mesić (1640? in Brinje – 2 February 1713 in Karlobag) was a Croatian priest and war hero from the Ottoman wars.
 Under his command, Croats and Serbs liberated the region of Lika in the 17th century.

 Biography

-In 1683 when Austro-Turkish war begun, Marko Mesić went to Ravni Kotari where he joined the local rebels against the Turks.
-Soon afterwards he goes to Krbava and Lika and organizes uprising against the Turks from Brinje.
+In 1683 when Great Turkish War begun, Marko Mesić went to Ravni Kotari where he joined the local rebels against the Turks.
+Soon afterwards he went to Krbava and Lika and organize an uprising against the Turks from Brinje.
 On 15 June 1689 he captured Novi and a number of other villages who surrendered without a fight.
 Finally, Udbina was liberated on 21 July 1689.